yy1201/ISOM356-Book-Constrictor/Project Diary.md

 through digital books and build cumulative graph using Matplotlib.
 The idea to build Book Constrictor formed.

 4/18 Started to test the codes with gutenberg.com.
-After the codes output the results we wanted, we discussed about the books we wanted to analyze and how we could to create more interesting codes for exploration.
-Two books that we reached a consensus were the Adventures of Huckleberry Finn and the Adventures of Tom Sawyer.
+After the codes gave us positive feedback, we discussed about the books we wanted to analyze and how we could expand beyond that and create more interesting codes for exploration.
+Two books that we reached a consensus were the Adventures of Huckleberry Finn and the Adventures of Tom Sawyer by Mark Twain

 4/20 Created pandas dataframe to store average sentence data and created distribution graph using Matplotlib.